 12. Lofoten Islands, Norway

 Head to the Lofoten Islands for a wild hike past deep fjords, up jagged peaks and through white sand beaches and picture-postcard villages.
-Or paddle out for an unforgettable island-hopping journey by kayak, through the wilderness seascapes of this stunning archipelago.
+Paddle out for an unforgettable island-hopping journey by kayak, through the wilderness seascapes of this stunning archipelago.
+Or set sail and explore Trollfjord by catamaran.
 Either way, bracing dips in the Norwegian Sea, pitching up on white sand beaches for wild campouts, and bonfires beneath the midnight sun make adventures here unforgettable.